Workshops

 Location: HILL 206

 The NIH Academic Research Enhancement Award (AREA) program supports faculty research at campuses that have not received significant NIH funding in the past.
 This workshop highlights unique factors that distinguish the R15 mechanism from other RPG mechanisms, such as the RO1, where scientific merit and the investigators are major score driving criteria.
-New funding opportunities, the Support for Research Excellence (SuRE) Program and SuRE-First Program (R16s) have been released with the first-ever submission deadline of September 2021.
+Funding opportunities, such as the Support for Research Excellence (SuRE) Program and SuRE-First Program (R16s) have been released with AR INBRE PUI faculty successfully obtaining NIH extramural support.
 Comparing the 2 FOAs and appropriateness for PUI faculty to apply for either will be discussed.
 Both the R15 and R16 have three main goals, 1) to support meritorious science 2) to strengthen the institution’s research environment, and 3) to expose students to research.
 Thus, special consideration for how/where to incorporate all three goals into the application will be discussed.
-The presenter has been part of recent NIH R15 Special Emphasis Panels and will share experiences with a goal of benefitting interested faculty and providing a perspective on how to write a competitive AREA application.
+The presenter has been part of NIH R15 Special Emphasis Panels and will share experiences with a goal of benefitting interested faculty and providing a perspective on how to write a competitive AREA application.
 Discussions will include what reviewers are “coached” to look for during peer review and some of the most common mistakes that can temper reviewer enthusiasm.

 Participant capacity: 12

-This workshop will go over the fundamental theory for how a 3D electron density can be generated from movies of particles.
-By the end an attendee will be able to have working knowledge of the workflow for single particle 3D reconstruction.
-As an example, the workshop will go through the single particle reconstruction of the large protein beta-galactosidase.
+This workshop will go over the fundamental theory of Cryo-EM, a hands-on demonstration of how samples are prepared, and how a 3D electron density can be generated from movies of particles.
+By the end, an attendee will have working knowledge of the Cryo-EM workflow.
+As an example, attendees will have the chance to use a manual plunger for sample preparation on practice grids.

 Location: CHEM 132